Think about where you would be without your incredible team.

 1. Decorate their desks

-As employees arrive at work, surprise them with balloons, streamers, and confetti sprinkled over their desks.
+Our first employee appreciation idea is to surprise them as they enter the office.
+This can be done with balloons, streamers, and confetti sprinkled over their desks.
 Leave a celebratory note for them to read about what this special day means and tell them how much you appreciate them.

 Bonus: With the note, include a wearable item like a sticker, button, or enamel pin that they can proudly wear throughout the day.
 It should have a fun message on it like “#1 Employee” or “A Team” – get creative with it.